top of page

 These thoughts feel real in the moment.
 This is the hallmark of RSD: it blends past hurt with present-day ambiguity.
 As an auDHD woman, I also find it shows up socially:

 RSD goes beyond normal worries and doubts.
-It is often a physically painful sensation felt in the body that dictates our actions and responses (like withdrawal), and quickly leads to emotional or thought-based spirals.
+It often manifests as a physically painful sensation felt in the body, dictating our actions and responses, like withdrawal.
+This can quickly lead to emotional or thought-based spirals.

-Our brains may collect evidence or recall any social situation that went a bit awry, to support the emotional space we are experiencing.
+Our brains may collect evidence or recall any social situation that went a bit awry to support the emotional space we are experiencing.
+This can feel like a never-ending loop of self-doubt and anxiety.

 What Helps

-Some cognitive strategies are useful here- I personally like elements of Acceptance Commitment Therapy such as unhooking (opens YouTube link) from thoughts and feelings "I notice I am having the thought that my friends hate me…" feels far removed from "my friends hate me".
-This is a mindfulness based approach that helps you 'sit with' rather than fight difficult thoughts or feelings.
+Some cognitive strategies can be useful here.
+I personally like elements of Acceptance Commitment Therapy, such as unhooking from thoughts and feelings.
+For example, saying, "I notice I am having the thought that my friends hate me…" feels far removed from "my friends hate me."
+This mindfulness-based approach helps you 'sit with' rather than fight difficult thoughts or feelings.

 Parts work also offers a meaningful way of responding.
-Instead of challenging the thoughts directly, you can turn towards the part that is distressed, and ask what it needs.
-Perhaps one key experience of actual or perceived rejection as a neurodivergent person has shaped the current experience, and needs some reassurance and compassion that the present moment is safer and not the same.
-This creates distance, compassion, time-orientation and grounding.
+Instead of challenging the thoughts directly, you can turn towards the part that is distressed and ask what it needs.
+Perhaps one key past experience of actual or perceived rejection as a neurodivergent person has shaped the current experience, and needs some reassurance and compassion.
+This creates distance, compassion, time-orientation, and grounding.

-I also use a mantra such as ‘it doesn’t need to be perfect- it needs to be done’.
-This helps me operate in online spaces, training contexts, or my wellbeing workshops where a paralysing fear of imperfection (and thus judgement from others) will get in the way of me showing up as an authentic human and imparting the knowledge that I know others appreciate and find useful.
+I also use a mantra such as "it doesn’t need to be perfect- it needs to be done."
+This helps me operate in online spaces, training contexts, or my wellbeing workshops where a paralyzing fear of imperfection (and thus judgment from others) can get in the way of showing up as an authentic human.
+I want to impart the knowledge that I know others appreciate and find useful.

 Want to learn more?

-Here for information about my neuro-affirming EMDR Immersions program
+Here for information about my neuro-affirming Intensive EMDR Immersions program.

 Claudia Wolf | AMHSW | Accredited EMDR | Advanced Clinical Resource Therapist & Trainer